apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What is the new extremism definition and which groups might be on the list?**
+**Lions extend HC Dan Campbell, GM Brad Holmes through 2027**

-You can read more about it [here](https://www.bbc.com/news/uk-68564429).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/39730362/lions-extend-hc-dan-campbell-gm-brad-holmes-2027).

 ## Requirements
 - Python 3.8